MicrosoftDocs/VBA-Docs/api/PowerPoint.Slide.md

 # Slide object (PowerPoint)

-Represents a slide.
-The  **[Slides](PowerPoint.Slides.md)** collection contains all the **Slide** objects in a presentation.
+Represents a slide. the **[Slides](PowerPoint.Slides.md)** collection contains all the **Slide** objects in a presentation.

 ## Remarks

 > [!NOTE]
 > Don't be confused if you are trying to return a reference to a single slide but you end up with a  **[SlideRange](PowerPoint.SlideRange.md)** object.
 A single slide can be represented either by a **Slide** object or by a [SlideRange](PowerPoint.SlideRange.md)collection that contains only one slide, depending on how you return a reference to the slide.
 For example, if you create and return a reference to a slide by using the **[Add](PowerPoint.Presentations.Add.md)** method, the slide is represented by a **Slide** object.
 However, if you create and return a reference to a slide by using the **[Duplicate](PowerPoint.Slide.Duplicate.md)** method, the slide is represented by a **SlideRange** collection that contains a single slide.
 Because all the properties and methods that apply to a **Slide** object also apply to a **SlideRange** collection that contains a single slide, you can work with the returned slide in the same way, regardless of whether it is represented by a **Slide** object or a **SlideRange** collection.

 The following examples describe how to: